 Your SA302 is the master document

-If you declare all your income through self-assessment (which you should if you have multiple sources), your SA302 provides a single summary of your total income.
+If you declare all your income through self-assessment (which is generally worth doing if you have multiple sources), your SA302 provides a single summary of your total income.
 Some lenders will use this as their primary reference document.
 Make sure your tax returns are up to date and accurately reflect all income streams.

 Which Lenders Are Most Flexible?